Author: TrustedCare Editorial Team

 professional biohazard cleaning team sanitising trauma scene

-Trauma scene cleaning refers to the professional cleaning and decontamination of locations where biological contamination has occurred.
-This can include blood, bodily fluids, tissue matter, and other potentially infectious materials.
+Trauma scene cleaning UK refers to the professional cleaning and decontamination of locations where biological contamination has occurred.
+This can include blood, bodily fluids, tissue matter, and other potentially infectious materials associated with trauma scene cleaning UK practices.

 These scenes may occur in private homes, rental properties, commercial premises, vehicles, or public locations.
 After emergency services have completed their work, the responsibility for cleaning the property normally falls to the owner, landlord, or family.